-SUMMER IS WHEN people should go on an adventure.
+SUMMER IS WHEN people should go on an adventure in my opinion.

 Not just of the body but mind.
 In modern times we have forgotten this.